Crypt TV

-Crypt TV is an American entertainment company founded by Jack Davis and filmmaker Eli Roth in April 2015, focused on the creation and distribution of horror-themed digital content with an emphasis on recurring monsters and characters in linked universes.
+The Crypt Holdings, Inc., doing business as Crypt TV, is an American entertainment company founded by Jack Davis and filmmaker Eli Roth in September 2014, focused on the creation and distribution of horror-themed digital content with an emphasis on recurring monsters and characters in linked universes.
 Its creation was backed by producer Jason Blum and Blumhouse Productions.

 Crypt specializes in short-form online horror videos, including characters that have gone viral such as The Birch and The Look-See.
 The company has a combined social media following of 5 million likes on Facebook and 3.41 million subscribers on YouTube.